aprilandjan/lerna-electron-react-typescript-boilerplate/README.md

 - [ ] bug: somethings press ctrl+c cannot terminate process, for example, when press fn+c
 - [x] the resources of each sub-modules when bundled support
 - [ ] use rollup to compile & bundle esm modules
+- [ ] create bundle at the root directory of the workspace

 ## References